 Copley Square Tree Lighting

-Monday, November 28, 5:00pm-6:00pm - Wreaths with red bows decorate Copley Square, and the Old South Church bell tolls when the lights go on - look for appearances by Santa, the Boston Pops, and Rudolph!
+Monday, November 27, 5:00pm-6:00pm (to be confirmed for 2017) - Wreaths with red bows decorate Copley Square, and the Old South Church bell tolls when the lights go on - look for appearances by Santa, the Boston Pops, and Rudolph!
 The Boston Public Library and Catered Affair host a story time and candy cane tea at the Fairmont Copley Plaza from 3:30-5pm (tea is free but you must make reservations - call 617-859-2282).
 More family fun begins at about 4:30pm with Jugglers, stilt walkers, and holiday music provided by Magic 106.7.

 More to do: Get a head start on your holiday shopping - check out the national-brand stores along Boylston Street or explore boutiques and galleries on nearby Newbury Street.